HristoYonkov/Auction-House-ExamProject/README.md

 # Tests!

-If you want to use some tests.
+If you want to use some tests, to run it enter in "C:\Users\Hristo\Desktop\Auction-House-ExamProject\Auction-House\auction-house"
 Open a new terminal and type..

 $ npm test